Adopt best practices for each process

 On a day-to-day basis, workshops follow one another to define staffing forecasts in terms of volume and to qualify the impact of transformations on employment and skills.
 Far too much time is spent on developing a vision of the existing situation and compiling data; this is what undermines the use of the major HR tool that the SWP represents

-C. Democratize the use of HR data
+C. Widespreading the use of HR data

 HR data management is one of the 3 challenges for 48% of our panel of respondents.
 Priorities are still given to securing and protecting the confidentiality of data before using it for decision making.
 However, the tightening of companies' room for maneuver implies the use of a reinforced HR management control.
-But that's not all, the gap is widening between expectations and the skills Data of the company; it is the role of the HR team to be trained on this field and to maintain the employability of employees.
+But that's not all, the gap is widening between expectations and the actual skills Data of the company; it is the role of the HR team to be trained on this field and to maintain the employability.

 The Data invites itself in many professions

-It is not only a question of skills but also of soft skills, in this case we associate the phenomenon of data literacy (acculturation to data) with faculties such as :
+It is not only a question of technical skills but also of soft skills, in this case we associate the phenomenon of data literacy (acculturation to data) with faculties such as :

-• Communicate with impact
+• Communicating with impact

 • Learning to learn

-Data acculturation of the HR function
+Data acculturation of the HR roles

 • Team performance data